Use this information to help diagnose any problems when using Alfresco Office Services (AOS).

-See Installing Alfresco for information on where the deployed ROOT and _vti_bin WAR files need to be located.
-If _vti_bin.war does not exist, you'll need to reinstall the Alfresco Office Services AMP.back to top
+See Installing the Alfresco WARs for information on where the deployed ROOT and _vti_bin files need to be located.

 Do not mount the AOS repository root (alfresco/aos or any sub folder) as a WebDAV folder with Mac Finder.
 Otherwise you might see extraneous files in Alfresco Share; for example, files prefixed with the characters ._

 - Office reports that a document cannot be registered and OLE linking is deactivated (due to the path length limitation in OLE)

 - The browser plug-in does not open a document

 Avoid deep folder structures and path lengths over 250 characters, or if you must use long path lengths, test extensively with Office before deploying to a production environment.

 For untrusted servers, Microsoft Office blocks the graphical web view of files and instead shows the files as a list.